xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/relying-party-instance.rst.txt

   3. The ``nonce`` value has been generated by the Relying Party Backend and not previously used.
   4. The Relying Party Instance has valid Cryptographic Hardware Keys registered.
   5. The ``client_data`` can be reconstructed using ``nonce`` and ``cnf`` (representing ``key_pub``).
 The ``hardware_signature`` parameter value is then validated using the registered Cryptographic Hardware Key's public key associated with the Relying Party Instance.
-  6. The ``key_attestation`` can be validated according to the device manufacturer's guidelines.
+  6. The ``integrity_assertion`` can be validated according to the device manufacturer's guidelines.
 The specific checks performed by the Relying Party Backend are detailed in the operating system manufacturer's documentation.
   7. The device in use is free of known security flaws and meets the minimum security requirements defined by the Relying Party.
   8. The URL in the ``iss`` parameter matches the Relying Party's URL identifier.